kickbessie612/thunder-sharks-untappd/README.md

 ### Get all Spots owned by the Current User

-# Returns all the drinks owned (created) and reviewed by the current user.
+# ??Returns all the drinks owned (created) and reviewed by the current user.

 - Require Authentication: true
 - Request